-- 1. Implementation of Bureau programmatic or operational initiatives made through pilot projects is not considered to be research. - 2.
-The project must not involve medical experimentation, cosmetic research, or pharmaceutical testing. - 3.
-The research design must be compatible with both the operation of prison facilities and protection of human subjects. - 4.
+- 3. The research design must be compatible with both the operation of prison facilities and protection of human subjects. - 4.
 Investigators must observe the rules of the institution or office in which the research is conducted. - 5.
-Any investigator who is a non-employee of the Bureau of Prisoners must sign a statement in which the investigator agrees to adhere to the requirements of 28 CFR §512 - 6.
+Any investigator who is a non-employee of the Bureau of Prisoners must sign a statement in which the investigator agrees to adhere to the requirements of 28 CFR §512. - 6.
 The research must be reviewed and approved by the Bureau Research Review Board. - 7.
 Incentives cannot be offered to help persuade inmate subjects to participate.
 However, soft drinks and snacks to be consumed at the test setting may be offered.
 Reasonable accommodations such as nominal monetary recompense for time and effort may be offered to non-confined research subjects who are both: No longer in Bureau of Prisons custody.
 Participating in authorized research being conducted by Bureau employees or contractors. - 8.
-A non-employee of the Bureau may receive records in a form not individually identifiable when advance adequate written assurance that the record will be used solely as a statistical research or reporting record is provided to the agency. - 9.
+A non-employee of the Bureau may receive records in a form not individually identifiable when advance adequate written assurance that the record will be used solely as a statistical research. or reporting record is provided to the agency. - 9.
 Except as noted in the consent statement to the subject, you must not provide research information that identifies a subject to any person without that subject's prior written consent to release the information.
 For example, research information identifiable to a particular individual cannot be admitted as evidence or used for any purpose in any action, suit, or other judicial, administrative, or legislative proceeding without the written consent of the individual to whom the data pertain. - 10.
 Except for computerized data records maintained at an official Department of Justice site, records that contain non-disclosable information directly traceable to a specific person may not be stored in, or introduced into, an electronic retrieval system. - 11.
 If you are conducting a study of special interest to the Office of Research and Evaluation but the study is not a joint project involving Office of Research and Evaluation, you may be asked to provide Office of Research and Evaluation with the computerized research data, not identifiable to individual subjects, accompanied by detailed documentation.
 These arrangements must be negotiated prior to the beginning of the data collection phase of the project. - 12.
-Required elements of disclosure additionally include: - a.
-Identification of the investigators. - b.
+Required elements of disclosure additionally include: - Identification of the investigators. - b.
 Anticipated uses of the results of the research. - c.
-A statement that participation is completely voluntary and that the subject may withdraw consent and end participation in the project at any time without penalty or prejudice (the inmate will be returned to regular assignment or activity by staff as soon as practicable).
+A statement that participation is completely voluntary and that the subject may withdraw consent and end participation in the project at any time without penalty or prejudice (the inmate will be returned to regular assignment or activity by staff as soon as practicable). - d.
+A statement regarding the confidentiality of the research information and exceptions to any guarantees of confidentiality required by federal or state law.
+For example, an investigator may not guarantee confidentiality when the subject indicates intent to commit future criminal conduct or harm himself or herself or someone else, or, if the subject is an inmate, indicates intent to leave the facility without authorization. - e.
+A statement that participation in the research project will have no effect on the inmate subject's release date or parole eligibility. - 13.
+You must have academic preparation or experience in the area of study of the proposed research. - 14.
+The IRB application must include a summary statement, which includes: - a.
+Names and current affiliations of the investigators. - b.
+Title of the study.

-Investigator Manual - All Appendices
+Investigator Manua al - All Appendices

 NUMBER DATE PAGE

-HRP-103a 1/1/2021 19 of 24
+1.003 (HRP-103a) 4/29/24 19 of 22